 Delivery for Coronation

-There will be two sets of Royalty awarding scrolls at a Coronation, therefore make sure that you know which set must receive yours.
-If your scroll is for the morning court (Last Court, Divestiture, etc) make sure your scroll arrives as close to site opening as possible as the Crown may have several scrolls to sign and not much time to sign them in before the start of the day’s court activities.
+There will be two sets of Royalty awarding scrolls at a Coronation, therefore make sure that you know which set is receiving yours.
+If your scroll is for the morning court (Last Court, Divestiture, etc) make sure your scroll arrives as close to site opening as possible as the Crown will have several scrolls to sign and not much time to sign them before the start of the day’s court activities.

 If you are running late, please contact the court herald.